-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

 I have roommates that are working from home every day, and I notice that their routine has come out of place.
 And that's when it really stood out to me that what I was doing was considered an essential role.

-We had a shift one night; we were over staffed, so the manager who was on shift was asking his associates to go home, see if they wanted to cut out.
+We had a shift one night; we were overstaffed, so the manager who was on shift was asking his associates to go home, see if they wanted to cut out.
 And the responses he was getting was simply, no, I'm going to stay.
 I like what I'm doing.
 I'm making a difference.

 Now, there was a quote that I came across in college that really stood out to me.
 And that quote is "Adversity introduces a man to himself."
 That means you really show yourself when there is no plan.
 That's when you find out who you really are.
 We weren't ready for this.
 We weren't expecting this.